samrobbins85/linux-post-install/README.md

 - Install Gatsby using `npm i -g gatsby-cli`
 - Install prettier using `npm i -g prettier`

+## Hugo
+- Install hugo using your package manager

 ## Atom

 1. If it is available for your distribution, install Atom using the instructions [here](https://flight-manual.atom.io/getting-started/sections/installing-atom/)